Cherry cultivars

 Regina

 Eating cherry.
 Reddish-black sweet and aromatic fruit.
-Some split resistance.
+Some split resistance but rather prone to canker.
 Spreading tree.
 Cropping mid to late July.
 Germany.

 Stella

 A large dark and juicy eating cherry with good flavour.
-Very reliable - one of the best self fertile eating cherries.
+Very reliable - still one of the best self fertile eating cherries.
 Cropping mid to late July.
 Canada 1968.
-Self fertile, good late pollinator
+Self fertile, good late pollinator.
+One of our most popular varieties.
+Available on

 Summer Sun

 Exceptionally hardy eating cherry.
 Dark red fruit with exquisite taste and good texture.
-Crops even in unfavourable conditions.
+Crops well in cool conditions but fruit prone to splitting in wet weather..
 Cropping late July to early August.
 Norwich 1970.
 Partially self-fertile (pollinators Stella, Sweetheart).
+Available on Colt and F.12.1 rootstocks

 Sweetheart

 Eating cherry.
 Red, firm, well flavored fruit.
 Large juicy fruit with great flavour and texture.
 Begins fruiting at young age.
 Heavy cropper and good resistance to cracking.
 Produces fruit over long period.
+In spite of the profusion of newer varieties, still one of the best choices.
 Late August to mid September.
 Canada 1990.
-Self fertile, good late pollinator
+Self fertile, good late pollinator.
+Gisela 5, Colt and F.12.1 rootstocks.

 Van